-The Department of Commerce is a part of a national taskforce aimed at tackling fraud and scams.
+The Department of Mines, Industry Regulation and Safety is a part of a national taskforce aimed at tackling fraud and scams.

 The Australasian Consumer Fraud Taskforce, established in March 2005, is composed of 22 Government regulatory agencies and departments who have responsibility for consumer protection in relation to frauds and scams.